NoviSystems/labsite/README.md

 # accounting
-Web application to track expenses, income, contracts, invocing, and prospects for ITNG business units.
+Web application to track expenses, income, contracts, invoicing, and prospects for ITNG business units.